 ERA (Education and Research Archive)

-ERA (Education and Research Archive) is the name for University of Alberta's Digital Asset Management strategy, being developed and supported by the University of Alberta Libraries.
+ERA (Education and Research Archive) is the name for the University of Alberta's Digital Asset Management strategy, being developed and supported by the University of Alberta Library.

 ERA's open access content includes the intellectual output of the University and promotes global opportunities for research discovery as well as for archival preservation.